cejanen/AVFoundationWorkshop/Readme.md

 * Code doesnt contain pods or any 3rd party tools

 ## Run
-* Run app in simulator
+* Run app in simulator, don't use
 * To run on device change your team in project settings

 ## Tasks
 1) CREATE PREVIEW IMAGE FROM ASSET
 - task in AVAsset+ImagePreview, method called from ImageCollectionViewCell
 - use AVAssetImageGenerator
-- careful copying image is heave operation
+- careful copying image is heavy operation

 2) ASYNC LOAD ASSET KEYS
 - task in PreviewViewController